ScribblerCoder/luigi/ctf-scripts/crypto/README.md

-xor.py - famous challenge where hex is xored with the flag format
+xor.py          - famous challenge where hex is xored with the flag format New_Caeser.py   - a solution to a picoCTF challenge called new_caeser